Damac owner-backed vehicle makes offer to take company private

 Reuters reported last year that Sajwani, the owner of the only Trump-branded golf club in the Middle East, was weighing buying out minority shareholders and taking the company private, citing sources.

-The deal values Daamc at $2.1 billion, at par with its market value on Tuesday.
+The deal values Damac at $2.1 billion, at par with its market value on Tuesday.

 Damac’s Sajwani resigned as chairman and from the board. — Reuters